April 18, 2020

 Three course seated dinner in the main ballroom, honoring the 2019 Champions of Hope, and featuring an engaging live auction.

 757 Market Street

 Event Sponsorship is the perfect way to showcase your company, business or brand to an exclusive audience all while supporting a valuable cause.
 View sponsorship opportunities here.

 Table Hosts are a great way to get your community or company involved in a cause you believe in!
 Enjoy 10 VIP tickets per table, and a champagne toast before dinner.
 Purchase your table here

 Winery sponsors gain excellent exposure among the wine enthusiasts in the San Francisco Bay Area.
 Winery sponsors pour tastings for guest at the reception and are also invited to sponsor wine pairings with dinner.

 Purchase Tables or Tickets

 Each year the California Wine Classic honors individuals that have made an impact in the lives of children and adults with Crohn's Disease & ulcerative colitis.
 Tables are currently on sale.
-If tickets are available they will go on sale in January 2019.
-Be the first to know by signing up here.
+If tickets are available they will go on sale in January 2020.

 Can't attend but would like to donate to support the Crohn's & Colitis Foundation’s mission to find a cure for Crohn's & ulcerative colitis and improve the quality of life for children and adults today?
 Make a 100% tax-deductible donation by clicking the button below or calling us at (415) 356-2234